Thursday 4th June

 The Rockfield Country Music festival is an annual 4-day event held over the first weekend of June.
-If you would like to play in 2015, please contact us.

 The Rockfield country music festival is held down by the River Monnow, which forms the border between England and Wales.
 Rockfield is a small village 3 miles from Monmouth and equidistant between Bristol and Cardiff.

 The event has grown steadily year on year since the first festival in 2010 which attracted around 1000 people.
 In 2012, around 3600 people went through the gates.
 (The festival was cancelled in 2013 due to ill health.)